dnanexus/dxWDL/doc/Tips.md

-# Writing good WDL code
+# Tips and tricks

-This page contains examples for writing good WDL code.
+This page contains examples of coding patterns in WDL.
 Sometimes, the correct WDL way of doing things is not immediately obvious, and here we provide some worked examples.

 ## Optional argument with a default